-Some images including roads, parking lots and airports from Google Earth are collected in our experiment.
+Some images including roads, parking lots and airports from Google Earth are collected in our study.
 The detected objects contain vehicles and aircrafts.
-Table 1 shows the detection statistical results.
-We evaluate the result with the detection rate which is the ratio of the number of detected objects correctly to the number of real objects.
-The higher the detection rate the better the result.
+Table 1 shows the statistical detection results.
+The detection rate is the ratio of the number of detected objects correctly to the number of real objects.
+The greater the detection rates the better the results.
 The detection results show that the approach presented in this paper can detect vehicles and aircrafts effectively.